 During the height of the pandemic when lockdown orders were in effect, there was a temporary pause on real estate and non-urgent construction projects.
 The introduction of remote work caused a lack of demand for corporate real estate prompting developers to let their supply dwindle.
 As we return to some normalcy, there are major strains on commercial real estate caused by supply chain issues.

-Utah based Merrill Sheriff Construction says they are seeing a delay in steel, door frames depending on wall thickness, PTO roofing, higher efficient HVAC equipment, and glazing in certain materials.
+Utah-based Merrill Sheriff Construction says they are seeing a delay in steel, door frames depending on wall thickness, PTO roofing, higher efficiency HVAC equipment, and glazing in certain materials.

 The latest Ivry-Boyer Construction report says the total permit-authorized construction value in Utah in 2021 was $13.72 billion, an increase of 21.9 % over last year and a record.
 Residential construction value surged to a record $8.85 billion, surpassing 2020 by 30.4%.
-Nonresidential construction value reached $2.93 billion, the second highest on record and an increase of 13.5% from the prior year.
-The additions, alterations, and repairs category experienced a decline for the first time since 2018, decreasing 1.5% from the record set in2020.
-The decline resulted from a decrease in in the residential sector, pushing the category’s total to $1.94 billion, the second highest permitted value.
+Nonresidential construction value reached $2.93 billion, the second-highest on record and an increase of 13.5% from the prior year.
+The additions, alterations, and repairs category experienced a decline for the first time since 2018, decreasing 1.5% from the record set in 2020.
+The decline resulted from a decrease in the residential sector, pushing the category’s total to $1.94 billion, the second-highest permitted value.

 According to the Kem C. Gardner Institute of Politics at the University of Utah, new construction in Utah is back on the rise.
 Which agents at Mountain West Commercial Real Estate say is putting a strain on developers who simply do not have enough supply to meet the demand.

 Construction management firm KGO says, about 30% of building materials imported to the U.S. come from China, making it construction’s biggest supplier.

 The pandemic caused the global market for raw materials to slow down, resulting in contractors adding to the existing demand for locally distributed materials.